AdguardTeam/LegalDocs/adguard.com/privacy/android.html.md

 - App identifier
 - User’s email address (the activation instructions and other pre-reading materials will be sent to the email address provided)
 - App language
-- Marketing consent
+- Marketing consent, showing whether the user consented to receive marketing emails or not
 - Build identifier
 - Webmaster ID

-**Why we need this information:** To know which device to disable the trial features for.
+**Why we need this information:** To know which device requests the trial features.

 ### App updates check